nuejs/nue/packages/www/docs/build-system.md

 Nue's build system works differently because of [separation of concerns](/docs/separation-of-concerns).
 When business logic, design, content, and structure live in separate files, complex bundlers like Vite or Turbopack become unnecessary.

-## How separation enables simplicity
+## How it works
-The architectural difference goes through the entire build system:
+Separation of concerns enables builder simplicity:

 **No unnecessary bundling** - When files have single responsibilities, there's no need for bundlers.
 A CSS file loads as CSS and JavaScript modules load when needed.

-**Surgical optimization** - Instead of bundling everything together and trying to optimize the result, Nue can optimize each concern independently.
+**Effective optimization** - Instead of bundling everything together and trying to optimize the result, Nue can optimize each concern independently.
 CSS can inline completely.
 JavaScript loads precisely.
 HTML has minimal markup.

 **Direct file relationships** - Changes to one file affect only that file and its direct dependencies.
 No rebuild cascades through component graphs.